Eurovision Song Contest 2018: Czech rehearsal injuries

-China’s Mango TV censorship
+Censorship in the Chinese broadcast

 During the Chinese broadcast of the first semi-final on Mango TV, the performances of Albania and Ireland were edited out of the show, along with their snippets in the recap of all 19 entries.
-Albania was skipped due to a ban on television performers displaying tattoos that took effect in January 2018, while Ireland was censored due to its representation of a homosexual couple on-stage.
+Albania was cut due to a ban on television performers displaying tattoos that took effect in January 2018, while Ireland was censored due to its representation of a homosexual couple onstage.
 In addition, the LGBT flag and tattoos on other performers were also blurred out from the broadcast.
-As a result, the EBU terminated its partnership with Mango TV, citing that censorship "is not in line with the EBU's values of universality and inclusivity and its proud tradition of celebrating diversity through music," which led to a ban on televising the second semi-final and the grand final in the country.
+As a result, the EBU terminated its partnership with Mango TV, citing that censorship "is not in line with the EBU's values of universality and inclusivity and its proud tradition of celebrating diversity through music," which led to a ban on televising the second semi-final and the final in the country.
 A spokesperson for the broadcaster's owner Hunan TV said they "weren't aware" of the edits made to the programme.
 Ireland's representative Ryan O'Shaughnessy told the BBC in an interview that "they haven't taken this lightly and I think it's a move in the right direction, so I'm happy about it."

 United Kingdom stage invasion

 The performance of SuRie, who represented the United Kingdom, in the final was disrupted by a man who rushed onto the stage and grabbed her microphone, reportedly shouting "For the Nazis of the UK media, we demand freedom!
 War is not peace."
 The man, later identified as 'Dr ACactivism', a political activist from London, climbed into a camera run to get access to the stage.
 SuRie was able to complete her performance, and after the song the broadcast cut to an unscheduled interview in the green room.
 The EBU offered SuRie and her team the opportunity to perform again, but she declined.
 SuRie later revealed that she had suffered several bruises on her right hand.
 Shortly after the live broadcast on YouTube, the final was taken down and reuploaded in its entirety, with SuRie's interrupted performance edited out and substituted with her jury show performance from the previous evening.
 The official reupload also retains the unscheduled green room interview with the Ukrainian delegation that followed the stage invasion.
-The official DVD release also replaces the interrupted grand final performance with the previous evening's jury show performance.
-However, the British national broadcaster BBC uploaded the original Saturday performance, including the stage invasion, to their YouTube channel.
+The official DVD release also replaces the interrupted final performance with the previous evening's jury show performance.
+However, the BBC uploaded the original performance, including the stage invasion, to its YouTube channel.